Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 stack and required toolset.
 That also means that all those tools required to develop and run a project needs to be installed somewhere.

-Some customers require me to use a computer provided by them in which case this isn't an issue - once I'm done with the project I hand back the computer and forget all about which tools were installed.
-Some customers however either doesn't provide a computer or allow me to bring my own (something I prefer since I've set up my computer _just_ the way I want it).
+Some customers require me to use a computer provided by them in which case this isn't an issue - once I'm finished with the project I hand back the computer and forget all about which tools were installed.
+Some customers however either doesn't provide a computer or allow me to bring my own (something I do prefer since I've set up my computer _just_ the way I want it).
 In this case, said tools may eventually clutter up my computer or even cause conflicts with each other.

+---

 I run [Arch Linux](https://archlinux.org/).
 I do this because I like the control it gives me.
 Arch Linux is a _rolling release_ distribution, this means that updates happen often and most package versions follow upstream release cadence.
-This is in contrast to something like Ubuntu or Fedora which releases a set of packages and then typically only release security- and bugfixes until the next OS release which will contain major version upgrades.
+This is in contrast to something like Debian or Fedora which release a set of packages and then typically only release minor upgrades for security- and bugfixes until the next OS release which will contain major version upgrades.

 Because most packages in Arch are updated shortly after a new version has been released upstream it may sometimes be difficult (or even impossible) to install an older version of something.